zss1980/science-portal-ui/TECH_README.md

 in mind there are CORS issues with having a domain different than the system skaha is deployed on.)

+#### Troubleshooting .env file usage
+(*) If this file is not in place, 'npm start' will start the app up on localhost which won't work.
+If the .env file is in place in the

+(*) If your IDE can't find a .env file that is clearly in the root of your project, make sure the references to node and npm locations are correct for the project.

 #### Host File Entry

 NOTE: the HOST entry can be whatever you wish, as long as it also appears in your local